logologger/Javascript-Course/README.md

-<h3>This Course Will be a backbone for the javascript Course</h3>
+<h3>This Course Will be a backbone for the JAVASCRIPT Course</h3>

 <b>Day 1:</b> It will be focused on  What HTML,CSS and Javascript is and their scope in future

 <b>Day 2:</b> We will go with a code level implementation of Javascript ...Event(User Action) and how we can change the HTML and CSS .
 We need to discuss what is DOM tree and how the HTML,CSS and JS are rendered on the screen using it.

 <b>Day 3:</b> It will be covering the implementation of Simple Project Design which will be a color changer based on the user action and how we can implement it .
-How we can automate this color changing using setInterval
+How we can automate this color changing using setInterval and use of setTimeout.We will cover array concept in Javascipt here
+tu

-<b>Day 4 </b>: Design simple application that tells whether user is online or offline and based  that change the color of the button or div layout
+<b>Day 4 </b>: Design simple application that tells whether user is online or offline and based  that change the color of the button or div layout.Dealing with Custom Events in Javascript like MouseHover , Click , DoubleClick and other one.We can strict comparision in javascript.

-<b>Day 5 </b>: This day will be focused on function , while loop in javascript ...We will be designing a random color changer.
+<b>Day 5 </b>:We will continue with how Javascipt Propogates the event in the DOM tree.
+This day will be focused on function , while loop in javascript ...We will be designing a random color changer.

 <b>Day 6 </b>: This day we will cover for and do while loop with a simple application (Design awaited).
 We will cover how we can design a simple calculator using javascript.